Harish-Uta17/python-projects/README.md

-🐍 Python Projects
+# 🐍 Python Projects

-This repository contains my daily Python projects while learning through the 100 Days of Python course.
+This repository contains my daily Python projects while learning through the *100 Days of Python* course.
 Each project is small but helps me practice Python step by step.

+---

-📂 Projects Added
+## 📂 Projects Added
-Treasure Hunt 🎯 – A text-based adventure game using conditionals.
+- *Treasure Hunt* 🎯 – A text-based adventure game using conditionals.

-Stone Paper Scissors ✊📄✂️ – A fun game against the computer using random module and conditionals.
+- Stone Paper Scissors ✊📄✂️ – A fun game against the computer using random module and conditionals.

-(More projects will be added every day...)
+- (More projects will be added every day...)

+---

-🛠 Tech Used
+## 🛠 Tech Used
-Python 3
+- Python 3

-PyCharm Community Edition
+- PyCharm Community Edition

+---

-📌 Goals
+## 📌 Goals
-Practice Python every day ✅
+- Practice Python every day ✅

-Upload at least one project daily ✅
+- Upload at least one project daily ✅

-Improve problem-solving and coding style ✅
+- Improve problem-solving and coding style ✅

+---

 ⭐ Stay tuned for more projects!